torvalds/linux/Documentation/admin-guide/pnp.rst

 ------------------

-The Linux Plug and Play user interface provides a means to activate PnP devices for legacy and user level drivers that do not support Linux Plug and Play.
+The Linux Plug and Play user interface provides a means to activate PnP devices for legacy and user level drivers that do yest support Linux Plug and Play.
 The user interface is integrated into sysfs.

 In addition to the standard sysfs file the following are created in each